EfresBR/G4iMGrinder/README.md

 # G4-iM Grinder
 G4-iM Grinder is a fast, robust and highly adaptable algorithm.
 It is capable of locating, identifying, qualifying and quantifying DNA and RNA potential quadruplex structures, such as G-quadruplex, i-Motifs and their higher order versions.

 Read the open-access paper: [G4-iM Grinder: when size and frequency matter.
-G-Quadruplex, i-Motif and higher order structure search and analysis tool](https://)
+G-Quadruplex, i-Motif and higher order structure search and analysis tool](https://academic.oup.com/nargab/article/2/1/lqz005/5576141)

 <img src="images/Abstract.png" align="middle" height="500" />

 Please report in the issue section if you find bugs, problems or wish to see some features added.

-###       G4-iM Grinder's quadruplex database
-800 more known to form and known to not form Quadruplex and i-Motif sequences were upload to G4-iM Grinder. fix more (......................................)